ABOUT OHENRO

 • I want a romantic partner.

-• I want to repent for my sins.
+• I want to make up for my mistakes.

-During my own pilgrimage experience, while camping in the mountains, I once heard the breath of a wild animal right beside my tent (whether it was a bear or a wild boar, I couldn’t tell).
+On my own pilgrimage, while camping in the mountains, I once heard an animal breathing right next to my tent — a bear or a wild boar, I couldn’t tell which.

 What does the red stamp mean?

-For the Shikoku pilgrimage, the Goshuin seals are scattered and laid out inside the coffin before cremation.
+For the Shikoku pilgrimage, the seals are laid inside the coffin before cremation.